-This photo of Growler, taken on her launch day of 22 November 1941, shows the Mod 1 EB design.
-At the forward upper end are a series of circular windows that let into a sheltered area for the bridge crew during surface transits, a much-appreciated feature during rough weather.
+The photo above of Growler, taken on her launch day of 22 November 1941, shows the Mod 1 EB design.
+At the forward upper end are a series of circular windows that let into a sheltered pilothouse for the bridge crew during surface transits, a much-appreciated feature during rough weather.
 It also housed an auxiliary steering station for the helmsman.
-Directly abaft, and raised slightly higher (just above the number 2) is the open-air bridge which was protected from strong ocean breezes along its forward edge by a wind venturi.
+Directly abaft, and raised slightly higher (just above the number 2) is the open-air bridge.
 The vertical stepped rectangle above the 15 is the shears that house the periscopes.
 The rest of the fairwater curves gracefully downward for a short distance directly aft of the shears, then heads aft in a level fashion for quite a distance then straight down to the main deck.
 The fairwater aft of the shears actually covered two decks.
 The lower one housed the large main air induction valve, which allowed the prodigious amounts of air that was used by the diesels to be sucked into the engine rooms.
 Just aft of the number 5 is a rectangular cutout that allowed access to this lower fairwater deck.
 On the aft end of the conning tower was a watertight door that opened into this void area between the conning tower and the main induction valve.
-In a battle surface action, the deck gun crew would exit the interior of the boat through this watertight door; walk through this cutout in the fairwater and onto the main deck.
-They would then head aft to the normal position of the 3-inch/50 cal deck gun (not yet mounted when this photo was taken).
+In a battle surface action, the deck gun crew would exit the interior of the boat through this watertight door; walk through the cutout in the fairwater and onto the main deck.
+They would then head aft to the normal position of the 3inch/50 caliber deck gun (not yet mounted when this photo was taken).
 The upper deck started just above this cutout, with the fairwater providing roughly a chest high safety rail.
 This area was known as the cigarette deck, as it was the area that crewmen could go to catch a smoke while the boat was surfaced.
-Mounted here but often obscured by the fairwater rail was a .50 caliber water-cooled machine gun, the only anti-aircraft gun in the original design.
+Mounted here but often obscured by the fairwater rail was a .50 caliber watercooled machine gun.

 This photo shows Silversides on 2 February 1942 and is indicative of the Mod 1 Government design.
 The main visual difference is in how the lookout platform around the shears is extended aft, providing an extra perch.
 The cigarette deck fairwater rail angles downward from the shears at about a 45-degree angle, as opposed to curving down on the EB design.
+Notice also that the fairwater aft of the shears is shorter and slightly taller than the EB model and that the trailing edge is at a slight angle as opposed to the vertical edge of the EB design.
 One of the first changes made to the boats during the war was the addition of the SD series air search radar.
-The antennae mast was added to the shears and extended upward from the step perch just aft of the periscopes.
+The antenna mast was added to the shears and extended upward from the step perch just aft of the periscopes.

-This photo of the famous Wahoo on 1 August 1942 shows the radar arrangement.
+Wahoo is shown here on 1 August 1942, showing her radar arrangement.
 The T-shaped antenna for the SD is shown on its mast aft of the periscopes.
 In the late spring of '42 the SJ series surface search radar began to be installed on the boats and its normal position was on a mast forward of the shears, extending down through the bridge and into the conning tower.
 Angle brackets fixed the mast to the forward edge of the shears.
 An SJ set on a Mod 1 boat was actually pretty rare, as most of the boats received the Mod 2 prior to getting their first SJ.